magobaol/one-on-one/README.md

 5. Generate a complete OmniFocus perspective with custom icon from profile photo
 6. Create an Obsidian note with the colleague's photo in your configured vault
 7. Generate a complete Keyboard Maestro macro with parameters replaced and custom icon
+8. Create a Stream Deck action button that triggers the Keyboard Maestro macro

 ## Configuration